 Here is a general model for landing finance jobs in sports, after which we will look at expectations for these positions and individual types of roles:

 Networking is fundamental to developing a successful sports career, according to Steinberg.
 Internships can help with connections, as can general networking sites such as LinkedIn.
-The most powerful online networking opportunity for finance jobs in the sports industry is a national network of sports career professionals.
+The most powerful online networking opportunity for finance jobs is a national network of sports career professionals.

 To eventually land finance jobs in professional sports, it will help enormously to work an internship – whether it leads to a full-time position at the same organization or can be leveraged to interest other teams.